NEWLY DIAGNOSED

 Surgery is one of the most important questions in cholangiocarcinoma.

-Even when surgery is not possible right now, patients and caregivers should understand why, whether the case has been or will be reviewed by a high-flow hepatobiliary surgeon who specialises in cholangiocarcinoma.
+Even when surgery is not possible right now, patients and caregivers should understand why, and whether the case has been or will be reviewed by an experienced hepatobiliary surgeon who regularly assesses and operates on cholangiocarcinoma patients.

 Key question to ask: